chef/chef-web-docs/content/glossary.md

     detecting and automatically correcting style, syntax, and logic mistakes in your code.

+**custom resource**

+:   An extension to Chef Infra Client that allows you to ship your own
+    reusable resources within a cookbook.

 **data bag**

 :   A data_bag is a global variable that is stored as JSON data and is